Chart Color Schemes

 Employment conditions in Thamarrurr face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Accommodation & food services have a limited presence with only 1.7% employment compared to the regional average of 6.9%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, the labour force decreased by 1.2%, while employment declined by 3.5%, causing unemployment to rise by 1.7 percentage points.
-In comparison, the Rest of NT recorded an employment decline of 1.3% and a labour force decline of 1.2%, with only a marginal increase in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Thamarrurr's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+However, accommodation & food services have limited presence at 1.7%, compared to the regional average of 6.9%.
+Local employment opportunities appear limited, as indicated by the Census working population count versus resident population.
+Between September 2024 and September 2025, Thamarrurr's labour force decreased by 1.2% while employment declined by 3.5%, causing unemployment to rise by 1.7 percentage points.
+By comparison, the Rest of NT recorded a marginal increase in unemployment despite similar labour force and employment declines.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Thamarrurr's employment mix, local employment is estimated to increase by 6.1% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment